-1. General Information

 Cheshire Fire and Rescue Service has a long and proud tradition for innovation and taking a lead on both the safety of the communities it serves and the people it employs.
-Our vision is 'a Cheshire where there are no deaths, injuries or damage from fires and other emergencies.' and our mission 'is to help create safer communities, to rescue people and protect economic, environmental and community interests.'
+Our vision is 'a Cheshire where there are no preventable deaths, injuries and damage from fires and other emergencies and our mission 'is to help create safer communities, to rescue people and protect economic, environmental and community interests'.

-The Service is led by the Chief Fire Officer Alex Waller and the Service Management Team and provides a 24 hour service to emergency incidents to just over 1 million people across the four unitary council areas of:
+The Service is led by the Chief Fire Officer Alex Waller, and the Service Management Team and provides a 24 hour service to emergency incidents to just over 1 million people across the four unitary council areas of Halton, Warrington, Cheshire East and Cheshire West and Chester.

-- Halton

-- Warrington

-- Cheshire East

-- Cheshire West and Chester

 The Service responds to all emergency calls from the public for assistance.
-Many emergency calls however are not to fires, but to incidents where members of the community are trapped in vehicles following road traffic collisions, trapped in machinery, or trapped in less life threatening circumstances, as well as being called to chemical spillages and toxic emissions.
-The Service is also required to deal with many other domestic situations, such as flooding, storm damage, people unable to gain access to premises, animals in distress etc. Currently, approximately 15,105 emergency calls are received each year, 2,665 of which relate to property fires, 7,288 to other incidents and 4,778 to false alarms, unfortunately including 374 malicious calls.
+Many emergency calls however are not to fires, but to incidents where members of the community are trapped in vehicles following road traffic collisions, trapped in machinery, or trapped in less life threatening circumstances as well as being called to chemical spillages and toxic emissions.
+The Service is also required to deal with many other domestic situations, such as flooding, storm damage, people unable to gain access to premises, animals in distress etc. Currently, approximately 15,105 emergency calls are received each year, 2,665 of which relate to property fires, 7,288 to other incidents and 4,778 to false alarms, including unfortunately 374 malicious calls.

 The Service has a comprehensive plan to improve response times across Cheshire, Halton and Warrington.
 The plan, which has involved the building of four new fire stations at Alsager, Lymm, Penketh and Powey Lane was the subject of a widespread public consultation.
-Additionally, the Service has built a state of the art safety and life skills centre adjoining the fire station at Lymm which delivers educational programmes targeted at schools, new parents and carers of older and vulnerable people.
+Additionally, the Service has built a state of the art safety and life skills centre adjoining the fire station at Lymm.

 Cheshire Fire & Rescue Service operates: